orbbec/OrbbecSDK_ROS1/docs/source/5_advanced_guide/configuration/net_camera.md

 > This section describes how to use Net camera in OrbbecSDK_ROS.Currently, only Femto_Mega and Gemini 335Le devices are supported, and other Net devices will be supported in the near future.

+You can find example usage code in the [example](https://github.com/orbbec/OrbbecSDK_ROS1/tree/v2-main/examples).

 ## Femto Mega

 **Parameter Introduction**